 - Rational Damath – the chips are numbered the same way as in the fraction Damath, but even numerators are positive while odd numerators are negative (i.e., 0, -1/10, 2/10, …, -11/10)

 - Radical Damath – the chips are numbered with specific quantities involving square roots

 - Polynomial Damath – the chips are numbered with specific algebraic expressions

 1. Damath Board

-The Damath board looks like your ordinary 8 x 8 checkerboard but with math operations written on its white squares.
+The Damath board looks like your 8 x 8 checkerboard but has math operations written on its white squares.
 Shown below is the standard Damath board.